NCAR/finn/README_preprocessor.md

 ### 9. Tidy up by removing intermediate or unneeded data

 The preprocessor accumurates intermediate data as files and also data in database.
-This section describes how to reclaim diskspace used by finn-preprocessor.
+This section describes how to reclaim diskspace used by finn preprocessor.

 #### 9.1 Removing intermediates as soon as code runs